MushScope-C242-PS325/Cloud-Computing-Path/README.md

 # 🔐 Authentication API 🚀
-## API Server for user authentication in the MushScope application
+## API Server for User Authentication in the MushScope Application

 ---